Manage compute for dedicated SQL pool (formerly SQL DW) in Azure Synapse Analytics

 Finding the right size of data warehouse units

 To see the performance benefits of scaling out, especially for larger data warehouse units, you want to use at least a 1-TB data set.
-To find the best number of data warehouse units for your SQL pool, try scaling up and down.
+To find the best number of data warehouse units for your dedicated SQL pool (formerly SQL DW), try scaling up and down.
 Run a few queries with different numbers of data warehouse units after loading your data.
 Since scaling is quick, you can try various performance levels in an hour or less.

 Recommendations for finding the best number of data warehouse units:

-- For a SQL pool in development, begin by selecting a smaller number of data warehouse units.
+- For a dedicated SQL pool (formerly SQL DW) in development, begin by selecting a smaller number of data warehouse units.
 A good starting point is DW400c or DW200c.

 - Monitor your application performance, observing the number of data warehouse units selected compared to the performance you observe.